Burkholderia vietnamiensis

 Burkholderia vietnamiensis is a species of bacteria.
 It can be found as an opportunistic pathogen in patients with cystic fibrosis or other immunocompromising illnesses.
 It differs from most Burkholderia species in that it is often susceptible to aminoglycosides, but not polymyxin B. Many isolates have been found to be catalase positive.
-B. vietnamiensis is able to fix N_{2} (nitrogen fixation).
+B. vietnamiensis is able to fix N_{2} (nitrogen fixation) and has been found to do so in symbiosis with wild poplar trees.